 The base set of content elements are chosen to be adequate for simple coding of most of the formulas used from kindergarten to the end of high school in the United States, and probably beyond through the first two years of college, that is up to A-Level or Baccalaureate level in Europe.
-[5, 4.1.2]
+[Con03, 4.1.2]

-This is often referred to as the K-14 fragment of mathematics, by analogy with some countries use of "K-12" for the range of school mathematics.
+This is often referred to as the K-14 fragment of mathematics.
 Since Version 2, MathML does have an extension mechanism via the csymbol elements and their definitionURL attributes, but this was rarely used except to achieve some form of OpenMath interoperability, or for proprietary extensions (e.g. Maple).